Edgardlr360/C/PIA/README.md

 3: code 3 (It´s very well structure)

-4: storage 3 (The program, holds a large information and variables )
+4: storage 2 (The program, holds a up to 5 movies )

 5: documentation 3 (The info it´s very good, the video explains and shows the program)

-CF: 14 pts
+CF: 13 pts

 This a program that stores the information of the films that are screened in the different theaters.
 The cinema has 3 rooms, there are 2 different hours in each room (4:00 pm and 6:00 pm) and it will have an interactive menu.
 The program will define the data structures (struct) necessary to store the information about the films: film title, start time and rooms where it is projected, classification (A, B, and C).